 - Configure your identity provider (IdP) for Miro.

-The following list provides setup instructions for supported identity providers: - (Optional) Create a break glass user.
+The following list provides setup instructions for supported identity providers: - Ensure you have the following information from your IdP:

 More information: